 In Heinlein’s Stranger in a Strange Land, a human is brought back from his native Mars tribe, and proceeds to propagate the Martian religion of grokking and orgies and water worship.

-Samuel Delany’s High Weir is a great melancholic Mars story (findable in the Driftglass anthology), in which a lone astronaut communes with a bygone Martian culture thru holographic records stored in the eyes of sculptures.
+Samuel Delany’s High Weir is a great melancholic Mars story (Driftglass anthology, an absolute must-read to hear the 60s echoed through science fiction), in which a lone astronaut communes with a bygone Martian culture thru holographic records stored in the eyes of sculptures.

 But while we’re still on an areological ramble, let’s hop back to Greg Bear’s version of Le Mars Imaginaire: